 As illustrated by the two case studies, requesting further information during substance evaluation (i.e. when there is an indication that the substance might exhibit PBT/vPvB properties) can be a very time consuming process, leading to an unnecessary delay of restricting use of potentially hazardous substances.

-According to the guidance (ECHA 2017), first P is assessed, than B, than T. This is in order to avoid unnecessary consumption of animals.
-For substances where the initially submitted dossier did not clarify the PBT/vPvB properties sufficiently, this leads also to very long timespans until a final conclusion on the properties can be reached: For each requested test, the registrants are provided a certain time to deliver the data.
+According to the guidance (ECHA 2017), first P is assessed, then B, then T. This is in order to avoid unnecessary consumption of animals.
+For substances where the initially submitted dossier did not clarify the PBT/vPvB properties sufficiently, this also leads to very long timespans until a final conclusion on the properties can be reached: For each requested test, the registrants are provided a certain time to deliver the data.
 Sequential performance of several simulation studies (18 months for each) has also been observed.

 In order to avoid or minimize release of potentially hazardous substances to the environment, the timespan a substance can remain on the market even though not all hazards have been clarified has to be controllable.
 This is illustrated by the DBDPE case study, where the process of requesting information can last several years for high-tonnage substances with potentially considerable release to the environment if registrants appeal against the decision of requesting information.